Japanese Patterns of Design

 Shugendo Training

-The practitioners perform; fasting, standing under the waterfall, walking over the fire, Zen sitting meditation, being smoked.
+The practitioners perform fasting, standing under the waterfall, walking over the fire, Zen sitting meditation, and being smoked.

 Who becomes Yamabushi?
-Not only Buddhist monks or Shinto priests practice Shugendo, but also the laymen Buddhists organize the religious association and practice when they are off from their secular job.
+Not only do Buddhist monks or Shinto priests practice Shugendo, but laymen Buddhists also organize religious associations and practice when off from their secular jobs.

-Most of the religious association belongs to the Daigo-ji Temple of Shingo Buddhism or Seigo-in Temple of Tendai Buddhism.
+Most religious associations belong to the Daigo-ji Temple of Shingo Buddhism or Seigo-in Temple of Tendai Buddhism.

 The Practice of Misogi